Took some time to chop it up with the homie Lyriciss on what he's up to these days and how he plans on coming for mufuckas heads this summer.

 1. What drives you to become successful?

 A: The love for this music and wanting to reach more people.
 The fact that I've already reached the amount that I have and a good number of them say that my music is dope and inspires them, I love that.
 Not even just being dope, but the inspiration...it's a power, and a positive power, at that, so I love being able to have the ability to uplift someone purely off of me doing what I love to do.
-It's crazy.
+It's crazy.2.
+Do you believe that it's harder for younger aspiring DMV artist to make a impact since everyone is a rapper?

 A: It definitely is.
 The game is so oversaturated, it's hard to get your name out.
 The trick to it is knowing yourself as an artist, finding your lane, and attacking it 150%.
 Every artist goes through their stage of not knowing themselves, too, so that's ok...the point is to keep making your music and you'll eventually find yourself.
 Once you've got it, just keep up the quality and you make sure you reach the people with it - in the streets, online, however you do it, reach the people.
 It'll work out.